akira-a23/sysn-flood-tool/README.md

 --verbose: Show detailed logs.

+What You Can and Cannot Do
+What You Can Do:
+Use this tool for educational and research purposes in a controlled, isolated environment (e.g., a lab setup).

+Use this tool with explicit permission for penetration testing or security assessments where the network owner has granted you access.

+Contribute to the project by submitting bug reports, fixing issues, or improving functionality under the ethical guidelines mentioned.

+What You Cannot Do:
+Do not use this tool on any system or network without explicit permission.
+Unauthorized usage is illegal and could result in criminal prosecution.

+Do not use this tool for any malicious activity.
+Engaging in DDoS attacks or any form of disruptive behavior without consent is unethical and illegal.

+Do not use this tool to target systems that you do not own or have explicit written consent to test.
+Any unauthorized use could lead to severe legal consequences, including imprisonment.

+Do not modify or distribute the tool for illegal purposes.
+Redistribution with intent to harm or damage systems violates both ethical and legal standards.

 Legal & Ethical Considerations
 Important:
 DO NOT use this tool on any system or network without explicit permission.
 Unauthorized use can result in legal action, including criminal charges.